mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 As an example, consider a conference scenario with 20 participants.
-Each participant receives audio and video streams of every other participant from a central server.
+Each participant receives audio and video streams of every other participant from a central RTP middlebox.
 If the sender opens a new QUIC stream for every frame at 30 frames per second video and 50 frames per second audio, it will open 1520 new QUIC streams per second.
-A receiver must provide at least that many credits for opening new unidirectional streams to the server every second.
+A receiver must provide at least that many credits for opening new unidirectional streams to the RTP middlebox every second.

 In addition, the receiver ought to also consider the requirements of RTCP streams.